PrinceBadru/React-Capstone/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page] (https://github.com/the-faizmohammad/spacex-travellers-hub/issues).
+Feel free to check the [issues page](https://github.com/PrinceBadru/React-Capstone/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>